Purpose

 Description

-Health care services in VISN 23 are delivered through an integrated system of eight hospitals, 63 community-based outpatient or outreach clinics, eight community living centers and four domiciliary residential rehabilitation treatment programs.
+Healthcare services in VISN 23 are delivered through an integrated system of 8 hospitals, 63 community-based outpatient or outreach clinics, 8 community living centers, and 4 domiciliary residential rehabilitation treatment programs.
 VISN 23 employs over 12,500 full-time employees and has an annual operating budget in excess of $2.5 billion.
 The remodeling and upgrades to these facilities will allow the VA to deliver those important services to veterans and their families.

 Status

-The Corps supports the Minneapolis and St. Cloud VA Medical Centers with design and construction oversight.
-The Corps has supported VISN 23 in construction oversight, design-build services and contract administration services.
+USACE supports the Minneapolis and St. Cloud VA Medical Centers (Minnesota) with design and construction oversight.
+USACE has supported VISN 23 in construction oversight, design-build services and contract administration services.

 Authority